biovault/nptsne/doc/source/download.rst

 Usage
 =========

-This release supports 2 python versions (3.6 or 3.7) on three platforms: Windows, Ubuntu, Centos
+This release supports 2 python versions (3.6 or 3.7) on three platforms: Windows, Ubuntu, Macos

+On Windows and Linux acceleration is performed using compute shaders.
+On Macos, due to the lack of compute shader support, tSNE uses a rasterized impplementation with a lowe performance.

 Installing
 ----------